Award & Fellowship Opportunities

 —Scott Berkun, author and speaker

-Dr. and Mrs. Rodney Fitzgerald are passionate about public education and have supported numerous academic initiatives in our community.
+In 2019, Dr. and Mrs. Rodney Fitzgerald concieved and helped to establish the Innovation Award supporting numerous academic initiatives in our community.
 Together, Rodney and Margo were instrumental in the creation of the Bradley Cleveland Public Education Foundation to raise community awareness, gain financial support and enhance teaching and learning.
 Annually, they support the Teacher Grant program and the Lillie F. Fitzgerald Excellence in Teaching Award.

-Bradley Central High School - STEM Through Project Based Instruction
+Bradley Central High School - I=I (Innovation=Integration), STEM Project-Based Instruction

-Cleveland High School - STEM with Makerspace Equipment
+Cleveland High School - STEMulation Lab: Makerspace Equipment

-Cleveland City and Bradley County teachers have participated in this year-long Fellowship since 2015.
-The CCS and BCS Fellows join Hamilton County teachers for a cohort of approx. 30 professionals.
-A kick-off summer retreat is followed by monthly workshops, job shadowing and school study trips (9 nation-wide sites).
-Study groups, a leadership portfolio, leadership project and leadership presentations provide coaching opportunities and facilitate independent learning and team building.
+Cleveland City and Bradley County teachers commit to a year-long professional development Fellowship.
+Fellows are selected by the Directors of Schools and begin the fellowship at a retreat, followed by monthly workshops, job shadowing and school study trips.
+Study groups, module projects and leadership presentations provide coaching opportunities and facilitate independent learning and team building.

 Participating in the year-long Leadership Fellow Program has given me the tools to conduct effective Professional Development sessions with my leadership team and staff upon becoming a Principal at Blythe Bower Elementary School.
 The resources and training I received during the Fellowship are invaluable and I refer to my resource notebook often.
 My Cohort continues to meet for dinner on occasion.